Homework coach

 A homework coach is a category of tutor whose mission is to help a student's overall academic success.
 A parent might hire a homework coach when their child is struggling in school because of issues with study skills, organization, executive function skills and motivation.
-The goal of the coach is to teach the child to develop himself as a successful student by providing him with the support to work on assignments, organize study materials and manage time effectively.
+The goal of the coach is to teach the child to develop themself as a successful student by providing them with the support to work on assignments, organize study materials and manage time effectively.
 In the case of an ADHD student, the coach might find ways to manage the symptoms of their attention deficit disorder.
 As such, the role of a homework coach is similar to ADHD coaching but is focused specifically on success in school.
 Some providers use the term "homework helper" as well as "homework coach."

 Applicability

 A homework coach is indicated for any student whose poor performance in school or college appears to be more related to organization and study skills rather than difficulty in understanding the instructional material.
 Such students may show signs of ADHD or Executive Function disorder.
-Current statistics published by the Centers for Disease Control show that as many as 11% of school children 4–17 years of age have received an ADHD diagnosis.
+Current statistics published by the Centers for Disease Control show that as many as 11% of schoolchildren 4–17 years of age have received an ADHD diagnosis.
 Among ADHD students, about 33% will not graduate high school with their peers, which is about twice the rate of the non-ADHD student population.
 By hiring a homework coach, parents hope that the added support in building study skills, helping plan assigned assignments, test-taking strategies and general homework monitoring will keep their children on track in school and increase their chances of graduating on time.